Keparoo/trivia-api/README.md

 #### POST /questions

 This endpoint handles two functions:
-* If a search term is included in the request it will search questions returning all matches
+1. If a search term is included in the request it will search questions returning all matches
-* If no search term is included it will create a new question and insert it into the database
+2. If no search term is included it will create a new question and insert it into the database

-1. Search term included in request:
+If a search term is included in the request, the endpoint:

 * Searches database for matching questions
 * Returns a paginated JSON object with all matching questions (case insensitive)
+* Returns the total number of matching questions
 * Returns a success flag

 Test: `curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"searchTerm": "name"}'`